On the Hardness of Finding Temporally Connected Subgraphs of Any Size: Overview of the Undirected Reductions (and Implications)

 For the reduction in happy undirected graphs, to ensure that vertices of~$V$ can reach each other via temporal paths only if they are adjacent in the MCC instance, we subdivide each edge~$\{\vout[x],\vin[y]\}$ by a vertex~$d:=\vcon[x,y]$.
 As this vertex must be able to reach all other vertices of the desired closed tcc, we add a connector path~$\mP[d]$ for that vertex, for which we again identify the docking point (that is, vertex~$8$) with~$d$, and for which we make (again) vertices~$1$ and~$20$ adjacent to~$\omega$ and~$\alpha$, respectively.

 \subparagraph{Sketch for the implications.} We now briefly describe how to see the stated implications.

-\begin{theorem}[Implication~\ref{imp hardness question}] Deciding whether a happy undirected temporal graph contains a closed tcc of size exactly~$k$ is \textsf{W[1]}-hard for parameter~$k$ \end{theorem} We show this statement by showing that if there is a closed tcc of nontrivial size in~$\mg$, then there is one of size exactly~$10 k^2 + 11 k - 60$ in the undirected happy reduction, where~$k$ is the size of the sought clique in the MCC instance.
+\begin{theorem}[Implication~\ref{imp hardness question}] Deciding whether a happy undirected temporal graph contains a closed tcc of size exactly~$k$ is \textsf{W[1]}-hard for parameter~$k$. \end{theorem} We show this statement by showing that if there is a closed tcc of nontrivial size in~$\mg$, then there is one of size exactly~$10 k^2 + 11 k - 60$ in the undirected happy reduction, where~$k$ is the size of the sought clique in the MCC instance.

-Implication~\ref{imp maximality} follows by the fact that both constructions contain edges~$e^*$ which is part of every nontrivial closed tcc.
-(For example edge~$\{\alpha,t\}$, where~$t$ is vertex~$20$ of the connector path~$\mP[{\vin[\alpha]}]$.)
-Hence, this set of vertices~$e^*$ is not an inclusion-maximal closed tcc if and only if there is a nontrivial closed tcc in the respective temporal graph.
+Implication~\ref{imp maximality} follows because both constructions contain the edge~$e^* := \{\alpha,\vin[\alpha]\}$ which is part of every nontrivial closed tcc.
+Hence, the endpoints of~$e^*$ are \emph{not} an inclusion-maximal closed tcc if and only if there is a nontrivial closed tcc in the respective temporal graph.

-Implication~\ref{imp ETH} follows since the number of vertices in the respective reductions is~$\Oh(|V|)$ and~$\Oh(|V|^2)$ respectively, and MCC cannot be solved in $2^{o(|V|)}$~time, unless the ETH fails~\cite{IPZ01}.
+Implication~\ref{imp ETH} holds since the number of vertices in the reductions is~$\Oh(|V|)$ and~$\Oh(|V|^2)$ respectively, and MCC cannot be solved in $2^{o(|V|)}$~time, unless the ETH fails~\cite{IPZ01}.

+Similarly to the directed case, Implication~\ref{imp Counting} follows by assuming that the MCC instance contained either no or~$2^{\Theta(|V|)}$ multicolored cliques.
+As the undirected reductions construct temporal graphs with~$\Oh(|V|)$ and~$\Oh(|V|^2)$ vertices, respectively, all constructed yes-instances then contain $2^{\Theta(n)}$ and $2^{\Theta(\sqrt{n})}$ (maximal) \TC subgraphs, respectively.
+This then also implies that there is some fixed~$c> 0$ such that approximating the number of (maximal) \TC subgraphs cannot be done within a factor of $2^{c\cdot n}$ and $2^{c\cdot \sqrt{n}}$, respectively, as a no-instance only contains~$\Oh(n^2)$ \TC subgraphs.

 Finally, for Implication~\ref{imp approx}, we essentially proceed like in the directed case: We extend the connector gadget by additional connector paths~$\mP$ for which we do not add incident edges to the docking point (vertex~$8$), until the size of the connector gadget is at least~$(1-\epsilon)|V^*|$, for~$|V^*|$ being the number of vertices of the current temporal graph.
 As we show, all the vertices of the connector gadget can always be added to a nontrivial closed tcc and the newly added connector paths do not create new nontrivial closed tccs.
 Hence, similar to the directed case, it is \NP-hard to decide whether the largest \TC subgraph has trivial size or whether the largest \TC subgraph has size~$(1-\epsilon)n$.
 However, as in the undirected case tccs of size~$2$ are trivial, we need to divide the factor by~$2$.
 This yields the stated hardness to approximate the size of largest \TC subgraph within a factor of~$(1-\epsilon)\frac{n}{2}$.